“Eddie Goes Hollywood”

 I have my doubts.

-However, having packed for a 1 month stay, 3 workshops, and traveled cross country to get here my back is a bit up against the wall.
+However, I’m busy working on a BIG project and my back is a bit up against the wall.

 I need a blog post and Ed was willing to write.